 To find an apartment:

-- 2. Contact a trusted realtor listed on the Housing Database.
+- Contact a realtor/property owner/property manager listed on the Housing Database.

-- 5. Use the Apartment Hunting Checklist as your guide.
+- Make a list of questions using the Apartment Hunting Checklist as your guide.

-- 6. Tell the realtor which apartment you want and ask about their next steps.
+- Tell the realtor which apartment you like and ask about next steps.

-- 7. Contact Off Campus Housing & Support Services with any questions or for any advice.
+- Contact Off Campus Housing & Support Services with any

 Find temporary housing: